vipin251/get-data-project/code_book.md

  * Contains the mean of time domain of body angular velocity magnitude standard deviation
  * Class: numeric
 43. FreequencyBodyAccelerationMeanX
- * Contains the mean of freequency domain of mean body acceleration along X axis
+ * Contains the mean of freequency domain of mean body acceleration along X axis of the phone
  * Class: numeric
 44. FreequencyBodyAccelerationMeanY
- * Contains the mean of freequency domain of mean body acceleration along Y axis
+ * Contains the mean of freequency domain of mean body acceleration along Y axis of the phone
  * Class: numeric
 45. FreequencyBodyAccelerationMeanZ
- * Contains the mean of freequency domain of mean body acceleration along Z axis
+ * Contains the mean of freequency domain of mean body acceleration along Z axis of the phone
  * Class: numeric
 46. FreequencyBodyAccelerationStandardDeviationX
- * Contains the mean of freequency domain of body acceleration standard deviation along X axis
+ * Contains the mean of freequency domain of body acceleration standard deviation along X axis of the phone
  * Class: numeric
 47. FreequencyBodyAccelerationStandardDeviationY
- * Contains the mean of freequency domain of body acceleration standard deviation along Y axis
+ * Contains the mean of freequency domain of body acceleration standard deviation along Y axis of the phone
  * Class: numeric
 48. FreequencyBodyAccelerationStandardDeviationZ
- * Contains the mean of freequency domain of body acceleration standard deviation along Z axis
+ * Contains the mean of freequency domain of body acceleration standard deviation along Z axis of the phone
  * Class: numeric
 49. FreequencyBodyAccelerationMeanFreequencyX
- * Contains the mean of freequency domain of body acceleration  mean freequency along X axis
+ * Contains the mean of freequency domain of body acceleration  mean freequency along X axis of the phone
  * Class: numeric
 50. FreequencyBodyAccelerationMeanFreequencyY
- * Contains the mean of freequency domain of body acceleration  mean freequency along Y axis
+ * Contains the mean of freequency domain of body acceleration  mean freequency along Y axis of the phone
  * Class: numeric
 51. FreequencyBodyAccelerationMeanFreequencyZ
- * Contains the mean of freequency domain of body acceleration  mean freequency along Z axis
+ * Contains the mean of freequency domain of body acceleration  mean freequency along Z axis of the phone
  * Class: numeric
 52. FreequencyBodyAccelerationJerkMeanX
- * Contains the mean of freequency domain of body acceleration  mean jerk signal along X axis
+ * Contains the mean of freequency domain of body acceleration  mean jerk signal along X axis of the phone
  * Class: numeric
 53. FreequencyBodyAccelerationJerkMeanY
- * Contains the mean of freequency domain of body acceleration  mean jerk signal along Y axis
+ * Contains the mean of freequency domain of body acceleration  mean jerk signal along Y axis of the phone
  * Class: numeric
 54. FreequencyBodyAccelerationJerkMeanZ
- * Contains the mean of freequency domain of body acceleration  mean jerk signal along Z axis
+ * Contains the mean of freequency domain of body acceleration  mean jerk signal along Z axis of the phone
  * Class: numeric
 55. FreequencyBodyAccelerationJerkStandardDeviationX
- * Contains the mean of freequency domain of  body acceleration  jerk signal standard deviation along X axis
+ * Contains the mean of freequency domain of  body acceleration  jerk signal standard deviation along X axis of the phone
  * Class: numeric
 56. FreequencyBodyAccelerationJerkStandardDeviationY
- * Contains the mean of freequency domain of body acceleration  jerk signal standard deviation along Y axis
+ * Contains the mean of freequency domain of body acceleration  jerk signal standard deviation along Y axis of the phone
  * Class: numeric
 57. FreequencyBodyAccelerationJerkStandardDeviationZ
- * Contains the mean of freequency domain of body acceleration  jerk signal standard deviation along Z axis
+ * Contains the mean of freequency domain of body acceleration  jerk signal standard deviation along Z axis of the phone
  * Class: numeric
 58. FreequencyBodyAccelerationJerkMeanFreequencyX
- * Contains the mean of freequency domain of body acceleration  jerk signal mean freequency along X axis
+ * Contains the mean of freequency domain of body acceleration  jerk signal mean freequency along X axis of the phone
  * Class: numeric
 59. FreequencyBodyAccelerationJerkMeanFreequencyY
- * Contains the mean of freequency domain of body acceleration  jerk signal mean freequency along Y axis
+ * Contains the mean of freequency domain of body acceleration  jerk signal mean freequency along Y axis of the phone
  * Class: numeric
 60. FreequencyBodyAccelerationJerkMeanFreequencyZ
- * Contains the mean of freequency domain of body acceleration  jerk signal mean freequency along Z axis
+ * Contains the mean of freequency domain of body acceleration  jerk signal mean freequency along Z axis of the phone
  * Class: numeric
 61. FreequencyBodyGyroscopeMeanX
- * Contains the mean of freequency domain of body angular velocity mean along X axis
+ * Contains the mean of freequency domain of body angular velocity mean along X axis of the phone
  * Class: numeric
 62. FreequencyBodyGyroscopeMeanY
- * Contains the mean of freequency domain of body angular velocity mean along Y axis
+ * Contains the mean of freequency domain of body angular velocity mean along Y axis of the phone
  * Class: numeric
 63. FreequencyBodyGyroscopeMeanZ
- * Contains the mean of freequency domain of body angular velocity mean along Z axis
+ * Contains the mean of freequency domain of body angular velocity mean along Z axis of the phone
  * Class: numeric
 64. FreequencyBodyGyroscopeStandardDeviationX
- * Contains the mean of freequency domain of body angular velocity standard deviation along X axis
+ * Contains the mean of freequency domain of body angular velocity standard deviation along X axis of the phone
  * Class: numeric
 65. FreequencyBodyGyroscopeStandardDeviationY
- * Contains the mean of freequency domain of body angular velocity standard deviation along Y axis
+ * Contains the mean of freequency domain of body angular velocity standard deviation along Y axis of the phone
  * Class: numeric
 66. FreequencyBodyGyroscopeStandardDeviationZ
- * Contains the mean of freequency domain of  body angular velocity standard deviation along Z axis
+ * Contains the mean of freequency domain of  body angular velocity standard deviation along Z axis of the phone
  * Class: numeric
 67. FreequencyBodyGyroscopeMeanFreequencyX
- * Contains the mean of freequency domain of body angular velocity mean freequency along X axis
+ * Contains the mean of freequency domain of body angular velocity mean freequency along X axis of the phone
  * Class: numeric
 68. FreequencyBodyGyroscopeMeanFreequencyY
- * Contains the mean of freequency domain of body angular velocity mean freequency along Y axis
+ * Contains the mean of freequency domain of body angular velocity mean freequency along Y axis of the phone
  * Class: numeric
 69. FreequencyBodyGyroscopeMeanFreequencyZ
- * Contains the mean of freequency domain of body angular velocity mean freequency along Z axis
+ * Contains the mean of freequency domain of body angular velocity mean freequency along Z axis of the phone
  * Class: numeric
 70. FreequencyBodyAccelerationMagnitudeMean
  * Contains the mean of freequency domain of body acceleration mean magnitude